 As an agent, your primary responsibility is to solve your customers' support requests.
-To do that, you work with tickets, which can arrive in your Zendesk in various ways such as via the Web portal request form, directly through email, by telephone and text chat, and from social media such as Twitter and Facebook.
+To do that, you work with tickets, which can arrive in your Zendesk in various ways such as via the Help Center request form, directly through email, by telephone and text chat, and from social media such as Twitter and Facebook.
 The options your customers have for requesting support are called channels.
 The channels that your Zendesk supports are determined by the account owner or administrator who set up your Zendesk.

 Depending on how your Zendesk manages the ticket workflow, you may manually select and assign tickets to yourself or other agents.
 Tickets can also be automatically assigned to you and other agents via automations and triggers, which are referred to as business rules (you can read about these workflow management tools in Streamlining your support workflow in the Zendesk Administrator Guide).